 De Lucchi’s Everyday Objects

 Accolades abound in De Lucchi’s career.
 The architect/designer created products for some of the most well-known Italian and European brands, including Alias, Unifor, Vitra, Alessi, Hermes and, of course, Artemide.
-In 1992, De Lucchi’s designs found themselves a new home in office spaces when he turned his attention towards the creation of objects for the everyday—including desk accessories, computers, bookcases and more.
-His office furnishings gained in popularity, and De Lucchi became Design Director of Italian brand Olivetti where he stayed until 2002.
+In 1992, De Lucchi’s designs found themselves a new home in office spaces when he turned his attention toward the creation of objects for the everyday—including desk accessories, computers, bookcases and more.
+His office furnishings gained in popularity, and De Lucchi became Design Director of Italian brand Olivetti, where he stayed until 2002.
+From 2015, his kitchen accessories for Alessi have earned Good Design Awards and plenty of press.

 Artisanal Design: De Lucchi’s Produzione Privata

-“A craftsman who works with his hands has a direct relationship with what he produces,” the Italian designer has said.
+“A craftsman who works with his hands has a direct relationship with what he produces,” he said.
 “And therefore knows exactly what his hands create and never accepts that which does not correspond to his idea of perfection.”

 From whimsical coat hangers to pristine luminaires, many of the designs from Produzione Privata offer a tale that carries references to literature, art and nature.
 An observer and Renaissance man at heart, De Lucchi’s design philosophy runs strong in his Milan-based studio.